Who is it for?

 - Fee waivers may be available for this course

-BSc (Hons) Business Management provides a sound basis for a career in business management, management consultancy, or in areas including finance, stockbroking, marketing and IT.
+The BSc (Hons) Business Management course provides a sound basis for a career in business management, management consultancy, or in areas including finance, stockbroking, marketing and IT.
 It also provides a firm grounding for students setting out as entrepreneurs.
+Find out the types of positions our graduates have gone on to work in here.